sethyuan/mtj/README.md

 ## Implemented core.matrix protocols

-Most protocols are implemented.
+Most protocols are implemented (for reasons of efficiency).
 Only a few infrequent ones are left unimplemented.

 *Norm* and *solve* are implemented, other linear algebra protocols are not implemented yet, but possible.